gautamkrishnar/nothing-private/README.md

 # Nothing Private [![Build Status](https://travis-ci.org/gautamkrishnar/nothing-private.svg?branch=master)](https://travis-ci.org/gautamkrishnar/nothing-private)

-This project demosntrated the ability of a  website to identify and track users, even if they are using **private browsing** or **incognito mode** in their web browsers.
-Many people think that they can hide their identity if they use private browsing or incognito mode.
+This project is a proof of concept that any website can identify and track you, even if you are using **private browsing** or **incognito mode** in your web browser.
+Many people think that they can hide their identity if they are using private browsing or incognito mode.
 This project will prove that they are wrong.

 ![Meme](https://i.imgur.com/Zdhatbj.jpg)